GinoPane/oc-blogtaxonomy-plugin/README.md

 ## Implementing Frontend Pages

-The Blog Taxonomy plugin provides several useful components with basic markup for frontend usage.
+The Blog Taxonomy plugin provides several useful components with a basic markup for frontend usage.
 The default markup is **not intended to fit to any existing frontend** theme, it is just an example, so if the default markup is not suitable for your website, feel free to copy it from the default partial and replace the markup with your own.